Iowa EV Charger Rebates: MidAmerican’s $500 + Iowa’s 60% Wind Grid

 How to Stack Your Iowa Savings

-- Emporia Smart 48A ($429): Wi-Fi enabled with energy monitoring, great for optimizing TOU charging schedules
+- Emporia Smart 48A ($429): Wi-Fi enabled with energy monitoring.
+Reliable choice and strong fit for TOU optimization on MidAmerican’s overnight wind-rich grid

 Iowa Maximum Savings Scenarios